UBC-MDS/canadacovidmetrics-r/README.md

 #> 1  1013           100048 2020-03-31       BC
 ```

-### Obtain the total number of deaths till date using get_deaths():
+### Obtain the number of new reported deaths on a particular date in British Columbia using get_deaths():

--   `get_deaths` Query total cumulative deaths with ability to specify
+-   `get_deaths` Query reported deaths with ability to specify
-    province and date range of returned data.
+    location grouping and date range of returned data.

 ``` r
 get_deaths(loc = "BC", date = "2021-03-31")